ZPinjun/My_Website/content/project/2019.04_Meritorious Winner in Mathematical Contest in Modeling (MCM)/index.md

 date = 2019-04-20

 # Project summary to display on homepage.
-summary = "We participated in the 2019 MCM, and we won the Meritorious Winner."
+summary = "We participated in the 2019 MCM, and my team was designated as meritorious winner."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`